Alpine

 Running Prusa Slicer From A Rootless Podman Container

-A while back Jessie Frazelle wrote a neat blog post on running desktop applications using Docker containers.
-It ends up that it isn’t too hard to run X clients in containers using podman or Docker .
 Now that I have Alpine Linux running on my laptop I need to get rootless podman setup so I can run applications that aren’t included in the Alpine distribution.
 Podman is a Docker compatible container engine that doesn’t require a daemon, and can run as a user without any need for root access.
+That also means that there is a good chance this will all work on other distributions, not just on Alpine.

 An Alpine Adventure

-The Ansible playbooks for this article can be found here I have a laptop that I use for experimenting with different operating systems.
+I have a laptop that I use for experimenting with different operating systems.
 I’ve used it to run various Linux distributions, as well as FreeBSD and OpenBSD.
 I tend to set it up by hand, use it for a while, then reinstall with something new.
 In the most recent iteration of this I’ve used Alpine Linux to see if it would be suitable distribution for more than a container runtime.
+Many people may be familiar with Alpine from using Docker, where Alpine gives you one of the smallest footprint containers to start from.
+Some of its more compelling features are that it uses OpenRC as its init system, musl libc instead of glibc, and busybox for a pile of standard tools that normally require other binaries.